TrenchBoot/linux/Documentation/x86/secure-launch.rst

  - SL platform module is registered as a late initcall module.
 It reads the TPM event log and extends the measurements taken into the TPM PCRs.
- - SL platform module initializes the securityfs interface to allow asccess to the TPM event log and TXT public registers.
+ - SL platform module initializes the securityfs interface to allow access to the TPM event log and TXT public registers.
  - Kernel boot finishes booting normally
  - SEXIT support to leave SMX mode is present on the kexec path and the various reboot paths (poweroff, reset, halt).